icelandico/geodev_site/src/lib/content/blog/circular-progress-component-in-react.md

 const offset = circumference * (1 - percent / 100);
 ```

-Here are constants inside the component.
-These just get the values for radius and other data needed to render the `svg` correctly.
+Here are the constants inside the component.
+They just get the values for radius and other data needed to render the `svg` correctly.
 Don't forget about the styles.
 Note that I used css variables here.

 ```css